OctopusDeploy/blog/blog/2022-q3/best-practices-for-cicd/index.md

 Config as Code represents your deployment process in a Git-native system.
 Deployments inherit all the benefits of Git, such as branching, version control, and approvals as pull requests.

-Config as Code lets users to store their deployment process in Git.
+Config as Code lets users store their deployment process in Git.
 Changes to deployments can be tested in a branch and validated through a pull request.
 Git-native deployments make it easier to transfer a deployment set up from one environment to another.

-In 2022 Q1, we released [Config as Code for Octopus Deploy](https://octopus.com/blog/octopus-release-2022-q1), and we believe we set an industry standard.
+In 2022 Q1, we released [Config as Code for Octopus Deploy](https://octopus.com/blog/octopus-release-2022-q1), and believe we set an industry standard.
 Other Config as Code solutions sacrifice usability for functionality.
 In Octopus Deploy, users get all the features of Config as Code, whether they use the UI or the version-controlled implementation.

 ## Choose a tool that lets you keep builds green

 A green build in a CI/CD pipeline means that every test passed, and the release has progressed to the next stage.
 Software teams aim to keep builds green.

-To help keep builds green, software teams should choose a deployment tool that surfaces information to help.
+You should choose a deployment tool that surfaces information to help keep builds green.
 Many deployment processes only use a build server that pushes releases into production.
 In practice, only using a build server makes it harder to manage a release between different deployment stages.
 Using a dedicated deployment tool gives you a dedicated management layer to keep builds green.

 A build server doesn't include the concept of deployment stages.
 Octopus Deploy, however, separates a release into Test, Dev, and Production environments, and environments can exist at different release versions in each stage.
 Our UI shows each release's deployment stage and transition releases between stages.
 The Octopus UI also shows logs and error messages to help developers quickly identify failing builds.